denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ---
 layout: page-fullwidth
 title:  "Making sense when nothing makes sense"
-teaser: "How do  different scientific theories of meaning explain humans' thirst for 'making sense'?
-And what can we take away from them when trying to figure out our place in the world?"
+teaser: "This is a remake of an old post, to start off this blog.
+How do  different scientific theories of meaning explain humans' thirst for 'making sense'?
+And what can we take away from them when trying to figure out our place in our world?"
 breadcrumb: true
 categories:
     - linguistics